 Lastly (and there are plenty more reasons), keeping a clean URL with the appropriate keywords means those keywords will serve as their own anchor text—which means more search engine ranking credit to that page.

-If the content was worth your time to write, it’s worth your time (and the reader’s time) to keep clean. (tweet this)
+If the tweet this) was worth your time to write, it’s worth your time (and the reader’s time) to keep clean. (